"""The core state representation.

 normalize

-n_batches (int): Total number of batches in the system
+n_systems (int): Total number of systems in the system

 device (torch.device): Device to place the output tensor on